-The purpose of our Missions ministry team is to bring to the awareness of the congregation local needs, specifically among children, youth and the elderly.
+The purpose of our Missions ministry team is to bring awareness of the congregation local needs, specifically among children, youth, and the elderly.
 Trinity United Methodist is part of the Sequim United Parish, a group of three Sequim churches — St Luke’s Episcopal Church and Dungeness Valley Lutheran Church — who join together to meet human needs in our community.
 The Local Missions Team of Trinity supports the Light Lunch program providing a free lunch each Saturday at St Luke’s.
 Also, the team shares in the administration and support of Sequim Community Aid and the Dungeness Valley Health and Wellness Clinic, a free medical clinic.

 The mission of Lois’s Legacy is to promote self-directed choices for everyone in need of care.
 This care is one of “neighbor helping neighbor,” and involves changing attitudes about how and where we age.

 Sequim is a mecca for retirees.
 As we age, the need for care at home increases.
 Spouses and relatives need respite.
 Families search for skilled home care providers.
 Lois’ Legacy (a TUMC ministry) is at the forefront of providing guidance in making good choices and advocating culture change models of care at home as well as in our Assisted Living and skilled facilities.

 This video, a little over seven minutes long, features Pastor Joey Olson talking with Pauline Olsen and Marilyn Hryciw about the Lois’s Legacy mission:

 The group includes church members and community leaders.
 For more information contact us at 1-360-683-4307.
 You can also view our website at loislegacy.org.